Your guide to intermediate rent

 agreements or maintenance payments).

-Your application will be assessed in full to double check that all the information you gave at the start of the process is correct.
+We will re-assess your application in full to double check that all the information you gave at the start of the process is correct.
 We will also make sure that you still meet the affordability criteria based on your proven income and outgoings.

-Once your application is approved you will have to pay a deposit equal to one month’s rent (including service charge) and one month’s rent in advance.
+Once your application is approved you will have to pay a deposit equal to one month’s rent (including service charge) as well as one month’s rent in advance.

 The rent payable under IMR must not be more than 80% of the local market rent.
 As your landlord, we will work out what the local market rents are.